-If an event of default occurs and continues, the holders of a majority in interest of the affected class or classes of notes outstanding may, by written notice to the issuer and the indenture trustee, direct the indenture trustee to declare the notes immediately due and payable, at which time the unpaid principal amount of the notes and unpaid interest through the date of acceleration become immediately due and payable.
+If an event of default occurs and continues, the holders of a majority in interest of the highest priority class or classes of notes outstanding, voting as a single class, may, by written notice to the issuer and the indenture trustee, direct the indenture trustee to declare the notes immediately due and payable, at which time the unpaid principal amount of the notes and unpaid interest through the date of acceleration become immediately due and payable.
 If these amounts remain unpaid by the issuer, the indenture trustee may initiate a legal proceeding to collect these funds from the issuer.